jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 `automate edit add-attribute "Route" --isrequired --aschildof {AcmeAPI.ServiceOperation}`

-`automate edit add-attribute "IsAuthorized" --isrequired --typeis "boolean" --defaultvalueis "true" --aschildof {AcmeAPI.ServiceOperation}`
+`automate edit add-attribute "IsAuthorized" --isrequired --isoftype "bool" --defaultvalueis "true" --aschildof {AcmeAPI.ServiceOperation}`

-> Note: The tech lead has deliberately ignored the optional properties of a service operation such as response caching and rate limiting for this next API.
-Which is an example of the tech lead picking and choosing what to start their team with in the first iterations of the pattern, leaving room for evolving as the `RoadRunner` product matures.
+> Note: The tech lead has deliberately ignored some of  the optional behaviours of a "service operation" such as response caching and rate limiting for this next API.
+Which is an example of the tech lead picking and choosing what to start their team with in the first iterations of the pattern, leaving room for evolving the pattern as the `RoadRunner` product matures.

-Now, a service operation (conceptually) has a Request DTO and a response DTO.
+Now, a service operation (conceptually) has a HTTP Request DTO and a HTTP Response DTO.
 These DTO's for now will just be dictionaries (for simplicity).
 So the tech lead would define both of those on the `ServiceOperation` as a "Collection" of `Field` elements with various attributes.

 First the request DTO: